Project 7: Object-Oriented Simulation Design

 def setPercDart(self, val): self.percDart = val

-In order to create a new elephant, you need to create a new Elephant object.
+Create a new elephant by making a new Elephant object.
 As with all objects, use the name of the class as a function to create a new instance of the object.
 Since the Elephant.__init__ method uses calvingInterval, pass that parameter as the sole argument to Elephant.
 The following expression is how you create a new Elephant object.
 This is what you should be appending to self.population.

 elephant.Elephant( self.calvingInterval )